andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 as shit remember the second two against the cotdamn Cowboys.
 This might hurt worse.

-I sit on the stoop for a minute and ponder if it's worth it to stay in Red River, NM until May.
+I sit on the stoop for a minute and ponder the logistics of staying in Red River until May.
 I guess I'll mull it over with a beer.

 I slowly trudge with my head hung low back towards the ski resort and duck into the Red River Brewing Company.
 The place is jammed with people enjoying the